Francisco Bouligny

-Early life
+Early life and career

-Bouligny, called "Frasquito" by his family, was born in 1736 in Alicante, Spain, to Jean (Juan) Bouligny, a successful French merchant, and Marie Paret, who was from Alicante.
+Bouligny, called "Frasquito" by his family, was born in 1736 in Alicante, Spain, to Jean (Juan) Bouligny, a successful merchant of French ancestry, and Marie Paret, who was from Alicante.
 At the age of 10, he was sent to a boys' school founded by the Bishop of Orihuela, from which he graduated in 1750 and joined the family import-export business, which traded textiles, spices, wines, and more from both around the Mediterranean and across the Atlantic.

-Early military career

-In 1758, Bouligny enlisted in the Spanish army, joining the Regiment of Zamora.
+In 1758, Bouligny joined in the Spanish Army, serving the Regiment of Zamora.
 A year later, he transferred to the Royal Regiment of Spanish Guards and was commissioned as a lieutenant in the infantry and sent to Havana, Cuba, in 1762.
 At that time, Spain had entered the Seven Years' War and, while Bouligny was en route from Cádiz, the British captured Havana.
-New orders had Bouligny wait out the remainder of the war in Santa Cruz de Renerife in the Canary Islands.
+New orders had Bouligny wait out the remainder of the war in Santa Cruz de Tenerife in the Canary Islands.
 In August 1763, Bouligny arrived in Havana where he was stationed until 1769 when he joined Alejandro O'Reilly as an aide-de-camp for his expedition to put down the Louisiana Rebellion.
 As Bouligny was fluent in French, he was charged with delivering the Spanish government's messages to the Francophone inhabitants of Louisiana and he acted as an interpreter during the military trial of the rebellion's leaders.

-Bouligny was promoted to the rank of brevet captain in the newly formed Fixed Louisiana Infantry Battalion.
+Bouligny was promoted to the rank of brevet captain in the newly formed Louisiana Fixed Infantry Battalion.
 In 1772, he was appointed by Gov. Luis de Unzaga as a full captain.
 However, a year later Bouligny was relieved from command by Unzaga and placed under house arrest for ordering a group of deserters six-year prison terms instead of the four-month sentence proscribed by the king's code.
 Ultimately, O'Reilly interceded on Bouligny's behalf and he was restored to his command with a warning.

 In 1775, Bouligny was granted leave to return to Europe to settle family affairs.
-While in Spain, Bouligny wrote a discourse on the population of New Orleans and Spanish Louisiana (Memoria histórica y política sobre la Luisiana).
+While in Spain, Bouligny wrote a discourse on the population of New Orleans, Louisiana (Memoria histórica y política sobre la Luisiana).
 Memoria brought the Spanish court's attention to its Louisiana holdings and their potential for agricultural development and trade.
-It also highlighted the importance of good relations with the region's Native American peoples, and the need to improve the territory's defenses as a strategic buffer against British North America.
+He noted with great detail the region's geography and hydrology, including flooding caused by storm surges into Lakes Borgne and Pontchartrain.
+Memoria also highlighted the importance of good relations with the region's Native American peoples, and the need to improve the territory's defenses as a strategic buffer against British North America.
 To this end, Bouligny included in Memoria detailed suggestions for new and strengthened fortifications along the territory's many waterways.
-Memoria was well received in Madrid and was influential in guiding the future development of Spanish Louisiana.
+The report was well received in Madrid and was influential in guiding the future development of Louisiana.